 - Easy to operate and setup

-- Small quantity of ice
+- A small quantity of ice

 There was a time, when producing nugget ice would cost you thousands of dollars to purchase and install a commercial unit.
 Now with the Opal Nugget Ice Maker (or Newair Nugget Ice Maker), you can enjoy refreshing nugget ice at home.